mattermost/mattermost-cloud/README.md

   ```
 4. Clone this repository into your GOPATH (or anywhere if you have Go Modules enabled)

 5. Generate a Gitlab Token for access to the utities Helm values repo.
 Then export:
 ```
 export GITLAB_OAUTH_TOKEN=YOURTOKEN
 ```
+This is the option when a remote git repo is used for utility values.
+In case you want to use local values for local testing you can export an empty token value and add the values in the relevant file in `helm-charts` directory and pass it in the cluster creation step.

 Also:
 - Make sure you have a key in your ~/.ssh/